 This blend can give a boost of energy and empowerment that can help break through limitations.
 It helps with finding spiritual purpose and will strengthen intuition.
-This hapé can be very helpful to take before, during and after Kambo especially if there is water retention or bloating.
-It is great for the solar plexus and third eye chakras.
+Taking hapé with kambo can be very helpful, especially to relieve water retention or bloating.
+Hapé is especially beneficial to the solar plexus and third eye chakras.

 In 1577 doctor and botanist Francisco Hernández de Boncalo introduced the herbal snuff in Europe and the elites of that time often took snuff as a headache treatment.
 During the 18th century, inhaling snuff became fashionable among the European aristocracy.